Early History

 of the 300's on the Yorkshire coast to give alarm at the approach of the

 Anglian pirates.
-In the early 400's troops were withdrawn to defend Rome.
+In the early 400's troops were withdrawn to defend Rome when

 Anglian Incursions